 Gifting or Transferring Ownership

 After a decision is made as to the type of business entity the next step may be to select a name.
-The Iowa Secretary of State maintains a database of names that have been used by Iowa based companies.
-You can search the list at their website to see if your proposed name is already taken or is so similar to others that it might cause confusion.
+The Iowa Secretary of State maintains a database of names that have been used by Iowa-based companies.
+You can search the list online to see if your proposed name is already taken or is so similar to others that it might cause confusion.
 Search the database at: http://sos.iowa.gov/.

 Sole Proprietor (SP)